Who Wants to be a Washington Millionaire?

 They must not have pinky swore.

-And all it took was 2 years to create & pass the millionaire income tax.
+And all it took was 2 years to change direction and then hatch, write & pass the millionaire income tax.

-The about-face was all in the spirit of balancing the “unfair tax system and making life more affordable for Washington families and small business owners” said Bob Ferguson, Governor of the State.
+The about-face was all in the spirit of balancing the “unfair tax system and making life more affordable for Washington families and small business owners” said Bob Ferguson.

 While making life more affordable is a noble pursuit that we all agree with, acts of nobility shouldn't be jettisoned in that pursuit, and at a foundational level of leadership, a former litigator & 12-year Attorney General shouldn't be seeking ways to circumvent the laws of the state he's been entrusted to govern.

-I'd also pose that he may not be the best person to understand ripples of tax policy in the private sector since he doesn't appear to have owned a small business.
-And quite possibly it may not turn out the way he thinks.
+(I'd also pose that he may not be the best person to understand ripples of tax policy in the private sector since he hasn't owned a small business).

 This current tax has been passed under a technicality, as the 2024 ban on income tax was statutory, not constitutional.
 That means the Legislature could (and did) bypass or limit it for this purpose.